tensorpack/tensorpack/docs/tutorial/dataflow.md

 that yields datapoints (lists) of two components: a numpy array of shape (64, 28, 28), and an array of shape (64,).

+As you saw,
+DataFlow is __independent__ of TensorFlow since it produces any python objects (usually numpy arrays).
+To `import tensorpack.dataflow`, you don't even have to install TensorFlow.
+You can simply use DataFlow as a data processing pipeline and plug it into any other frameworks.

 ### Composition of DataFlow
 One good thing about having a standard interface is to be able to provide the greatest code reusability.